psnider30/psnider30.github.io/_posts/2018-03-17-react_redux_reload.markdown

     }
   }
 ```

-Thus, I needed to add a window load event listener and re-fetch the assets from assetsInMemory if the two were out of sync (as in assets are cleared, but assetsIn Memory remain).
-You may have to view my code to follow that logic, but it gave me persisted client state that also fetched fresh price data for my stocks.
-I implemented this in componentWillReceiveProps and also added a button in each layout to refresh the stock data.

 I greatly enjoyed finding interesting ways to interweave fetching stock data, react state, redux state, dispatch actions, reducers, and a rails API backend into a very cool finance app that taught me a bunch and gives me the confidence that I'm now armed to build web apps with another powerful framework.